Learning curve: Models

+The key variable is the exponent $n$ measuring the strength of learning.
+It is usually expressed as $n = \log(\phi)/\log(2)$, where $\phi$ is the "learning rate".
+In words, it means that the unit cost decreases by $1-\phi$, for every doubling of total units made.
+Wright found that $\phi \approx 80\%$ in aircraft manufacturing, meaning that the unit cost decreases by 20% for every doubling of total units made.

+Applications

 The economic learning of productivity and efficiency generally follows the same kinds of experience curves and have interesting secondary effects.
 Efficiency and productivity improvement can be considered as whole organization or industry or economy learning processes, as well as for individuals.
 The general pattern is of first speeding up and then slowing down, as the practically achievable level of methodology improvement is reached.
-The effect of reducing local effort and resource use by learning improved methods often has the opposite latent effect on the next larger scale system, by facilitating its expansion, or economic growth, as discussed in the Jevons paradox in the 1880s and updated in the Khazzoom-Brookes Postulate in the 1980s.
+The effect of reducing local effort and resource use by learning improved methods often has the opposite latent effect on the next larger scale system, by facilitating its expansion, or economic growth, as discussed in the Jevons paradox in the 1880s and updated in the Khazzoom–Brookes Postulate in the 1980s.

 A comprehensive understanding of the application of learning curve on managerial economics would provide plenty of benefits on strategic level.
 People could predict the appropriate timing of the introductions for new products and offering competitive pricing decisions, deciding investment levels by stimulate innovations on products and the selection of organizational design structures.